Lincoln McClutchie: Senior career

+On 8 December 2023, San Diego Legion announced the signing of McClutchie ahead of the 2024 Major League Rugby season.
+He made his MLR debut for the club in its round 2 game against Dallas Jackals.

 International career

 In 2016, following his first successful First XV season playing for Hastings Boys' High School, McClutchie was named in the New Zealand Barbarians Schools' team.
 He captained the team in its first game against Australian Schools, a game the NZ Barbarians Schools' team won 28– 17, with McClutchie scoring one of the tries.
 After that game, he was promoted to the New Zealand Secondary Schools team and played Australian Schools again, this time coming off the bench.
 NZ Schools won the game 32 to 22.
 In the official report of the match series, McClutchie was named as one of the standout performers.

 The following year, McClutchie was named in the New Zealand Secondary Schools team for a three-match international series in Australia.
 He played in all three games, including a 34 – 11 victory over Australian Schools in which he scored one of the tries.